kepingwang/leetcode-notes/notes.md

 Given words, find all possible word squares.
 DFS (or BFS) + [Trie](#Trie) for faster searching.

-Google Phone 1: Find all identical subtrees in a binary tree
-Although it's a tree, hashing is the best way to find same.
-Calculate and store the hashCode of each node.
-O(n) all hash values.
-Traverse the tree, keep a hash set of existing nodes (subtrees),
-and find duplicates along the way.

 LC298 Binary Tree Longest Consecutive Sequence
 LC320 Abbreviation (word -> (w1rd, 1ord, w3, ...))
 Graph searching, usually dfs.